 Traditional Graduate Programs

 Brigham Young University (BYU) is a private institution in Provo owned by The Church of Jesus Christ of Latter-Day Saints.
-The school offers a two-year, 62-credit Master of Science (MS) in Marriage and Family Therapy that meets state educational and clinical requirements for the Associate Marriage and Family Therapy (AMFT) license.
+The school offers a two-year, 61-credit Master of Science (MS) in Marriage and Family Therapy that meets state educational and clinical requirements for the Associate Marriage and Family Therapy (AMFT) license and is COAMFTE-accredited.
 The degree is offered with a Research Track that is designed for students who plan to complete a PhD after completing the MS and a Clinical Track for students who plan to enter professional practice.
-BYU also offers a Doctor of Philosophy (PhD) in Marriage and Family Therapy with tracks in Academic/Research and Clinical Administration/Private Practice.
+BYU also offers a COAMFTE-accredited Doctor of Philosophy (PhD) in Marriage and Family Therapy with tracks in Academic/Research and Clinical Administration/Private Practice.
 Applicants with a master’s degree in marriage and family therapy can complete the PhD in approximately three years.
 Applicants with a master’s degree program in a counseling-related field must take additional coursework to meet state requirements for the MFT license before beginning the PhD curriculum.
 Both the MS and PhD degrees admit new students in the fall term.

 The University of Utah offers a Master of Education (M.Ed.) in Clinical Mental Health Counseling and in School Counseling.
-The M.Ed. in Clinical Mental Health Counseling is available at the Salt Lake City campus and is comprised of 60 credits, including a 1,000-hour internship.
+The M.Ed. in Clinical Mental Health Counseling is available at the Salt Lake City campus and consists of 60 credits, including a 1,000-hour internship.
 Students learn how to provide counseling services to clients in mental health facilities, outpatient clinics, and community settings.
 The degree meets the educational requirements for licensure as a Clinical Mental Health Counselor (CMHC) in Utah.
 The 48-credit M.Ed. in School Counseling is available at the Salt Lake City and St. George campuses.
 The program takes two years to complete and admits new students in the summer term.
 The degree is designed for working professionals with fall and spring courses offered on weekday evenings and summer courses offered during the day and evening.
 The University of Utah also offers a Substance Use Disorder Treatment Certificate that can be designed to meet the academic requirements for the Substance Use Disorder Counselor (SUDC) or the Advanced Substance Use Disorder Counselor (ASUDC) credentials in Utah.

 Online and Hybrid Programs